 Residents can complete all four years of their neurology residency at the Washington University in St. Louis School of Medicine.
 Residents who wish to specialize can complete an advanced fellowship or residency in pediatric neurology, critical care medicine, neurodevelopmental disabilities, pain management, vascular neurology, or clinical neurophysiology here as well.

-Within the regular residency, program participants are allotted a large amount of time to pursue electives, making this residency an excellent choice for doctors with a desire to explore all aspects of the career.
+Within the regular residency, program participants are allotted a large amount of time to pursue electives, making this residency an excellent choice for doctors who desire to explore all aspects of their careers.

-With a focus on resident wellness, diversity, and inclusion, this progressive program aims to care for its residents while caring for their patients.
-Residents have access to wellness classes, counseling, crisis relief support, and discounted fitness center memberships.
+This progressive program focuses on resident wellness, diversity, and inclusion and aims to care for its residents while caring for their patients.
+Residents can access wellness classes, counseling, crisis relief support, and discounted fitness center memberships.

 Tufts University – School of Medicine